 What are the three varieties of koi fish?

 The three varieties of Koi or the “big three” refer to Gosanke, chiefly Kohaku, Taisho Sanshoku (Sanke), and Showa Sanshoku (Showa).
-These three types out of 100 varieties are highest-rated for their excellence, popularity, and quality.
+These three types of koi out of 100 varieties are highest-rated for their excellence, popularity, and quality.

 What color koi fish is most expensive?